-The guidance tool for Community Perceptions of Risk Assessments can be found HERE
+The guidance tool for Community Perceptions of Risk Assessments is described below.

 This process of FGD using this tool, is designed to help the facilitators’ team and the communities to

 - Identify and discuss the hazards (such as flooding, less rainfall or longer dry spells or warm season or pest attack or any other factors) that put the community at risk and affect frequently